doug-moen/openscad2/rfc/Objects.md

 The ordering of names in the prerequisite list and the ordering of definitions in the body is used to compute the ordering of definitions in the derived script.
-This explains the peculiar ordering requirements in a mixin literal.
+This explains the peculiar ordering requirements for mixin literals.

 ### Customization with Self Reference